tmssoftware/TMS-FNC-Cloud-Pack/Google Translate/QuickStart.md

 # Cloud Google Translate #
 Please follow the steps below to get started with Google Translate, after following the <a href="https://github.com/tmssoftware/TMS-FNC-Cloud-Pack/blob/master/README.md">main</a> steps to install the components in the IDE.
 <ol>
-  <li>Enable Google Translation API (https://cloud.google.com/service-usage/docs/enable-disable)
+  <li>Enable Google Cloud Translation API (https://cloud.google.com/service-usage/docs/enable-disable)
   <li>Create a new API key (https://console.developers.google.com)
   <li>Drop an instance of TTMSFNCCloudGoogleTranslate on the form</li>
   <li>Assign an API key to the Authentication.Key property